Verdatim25/Scripted-Lasers/README.md

 0.1 -- First release
 0.1.1 -- Lowered costs of Lasers: PEQ15 from 40000 to 15000 and Blue LAM from 40000 to 20000

+## TO DO:
+Add new lasers
+Make lasers affect stats
+Maybe make an attachable rail system? might be too hard
+Allow moving the lasers along the rail without debug (looks cool)
+Save the position of the attachment to the object variable if i do try to make the position customisable without debug
+Allow different attachment points to move the laser to and fro